Vista Social

 Image Source: Jobhero.com

 This eye-popping social media manager resume template from Jobhero strikes the perfect balance between minimalism and function.
+The layout uses background colors to divide the page into four distinct sections.

+You start with the upper-left section, which contains your name and contact information.
 To the right is the resume summary section.
 This has plenty of space to talk about your career objective and professional background.

+The layout’s prominent section is reserved for your work history.
+Use it to discuss your achievements with previous employers.
 As for your skills and education, use the lower-left section to create readable lists.
 This section also has enough space in case you wish to use data visualizations.

 10. Blue minimalist photo-centric resume template by Canva